vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/yAmunaH/stotra-ratnam/rAjAjI.md

 52 Sri Yamunacharya's Udagra pinaamsa vilambi kundala - alakaavali bandhra kambu kandharam, mukhashriyaahnyakkrita poorna nirmala - amritaamsu bimbaamburuhojjvala - sriyam.

-Whose conch-like neck is adorned by the lustre of the earrings which are extending upto the large and broad shoulders, whose sheen of face surpasses the lustre of the full moon as also the glow of red lotus, in full bloom (when will I serve You and be blessed?)
-Alavandar is now describing the shoulders, the curls of hair and the worshipful face.
-It is regarded as a royal sign to have three lines on the neck.
-The conch is believed to have three lines.
-Hence, the comparison of the neck to the conch is descriptive of royal excellence.
-Hence, Alavandar refers to the neck as conchlike ("kambu").
-In the previous sloka, we had referred to Hanuman's description of Lord Ramachandra in reply to a query of Sita.
-In the same description, Hanuman refers to the Lord having three lines on his neck (and his belly).
-Desika in Sloka 28 of 'Sri Devanayaka Panchasat' says "...O Lord of the divine, my mind blooming beautifully entwines your conchlike neck like the Vanamala garland, which is darkened by Your lustre and which clearly bears the charming impressions of Sri's bangles."
-The shoulders of the Lord are, as is to be expected, broad and large.
-The Lord is wearing ear rings.
-These extend upto the shoulder and have a great shine, a great lustre.

-Alavandar describes the sheen of the face as surpassing the lustre of the full bloom ("amritamsu bimba" and "amburuha").
-Alavandar compares the face of the Lord to both the moon which is spotless ("nirmala") and to the blooming lotus because they both have an appeal of their own.
-The moon conveys a sense of serenity, peace and hence of subdued joy while the lotus conveys a sense of tenderness and charm.
-Desika also has a like statement, while refering to the curls and the face, "...O Lord of the celestials!
-This night in the Form of Your curly forelocks, through association with your moonlike face, with its beautiful nectar like pleasant53 smile becomes fit for our contemplation to remove the fever of transmigratory existence..."
-(Sloka 17 of 'Sri Devanayaka Panchasat').

 प्रबुद्धमुग्धाम्बुजचारुलोचनं सविभ्रमभ्रूलतमुज्ज्वलाधरम् । yfafuri aduemusyari ललाटपर्यन्तविलम्बितालकम् ॥ ३५ ॥

 Prabhuddha mugdhaambuja chaarulochanam Savibhrama bhrulatamujjvalaadharam Suchismitam komalagandam unnasam Lalaata paryanta vilambitaalakam.

-Who has eyes which are beautiful like a lotus, who has graceful creeperlike brows, shining lips which have a half-smile, soft cheeks, prominent nose, curls hanging upto the forehead (when will I serve You and be blessed?)
-In the previous sloka, the prayer was addressed to the Lord, describing the whole of the face.
-In this sloka, the reference is to parts of the face - the eyes, the eyebrows, the cheeks, the lips and the nose.
-The eyes are compared to a fully bloomed lotus ("prabuddha mugdha ambuja").
-The eye brows are graceful as creepers ("savibhrama bhrulatam").
-The lips of the Lord are shining and He has a half-smile.
-In addition, the smile is pure ("suchi smitam").
-But then, which part of the Lord is not pure?
-What is sought to be highlighted here is that the smile has no duplicity (unlike the smile of a king, who always practises duplicity).
-Or, the word "suchi" meaning "white", we can take it as referring to the whiteness of the smile, by way of poetic convention.

-In the previous sloka, the curls were described as extending upto the big and broad shoulders.
-In this sloka, we are told that the curls are hanging down the forehead. ("lalata paryanta vilambitalakam").
-The description in this sloka is of the frontal view.

 54 Sri Yamunacharya's स्फुरत्किरीटाङ्गदहारकण्ठिकामणीन्द्रकाञ्चीगुणनूपुरादिभिः । रथाङ्गशङ्खासिगदाधनुर्वरैः लसत्तुलस्या वनमालयोज्ज्वलम् ॥ ३६ ॥

 Sphurat-kirteetaangadahaara kanthikaa maneendra kaancheeguna noopuraadibhih rathaanga sankhaasi gadaa dhanurvaraih lasattulasyaa vanamaalayojjvalam.

-(You) who are wearing a shining diadem, bracelets, a garland of pearls, a necklace, the kaustubha gem, the girdle and anklets, who has the five weapons, the conch, the discus, the sword, the club and the bow, who is wearing a garland of basil leaves (when will I be able to serve you and be blessed?).

-In this sloka, the description is of the garlands, jewels adorning the Lord and the weapons of the Lord.
-The jewels are all shining ("sphurat").
-What are they?
-Alavandar begins with the glorious crown ("kireeta") and then refers to "angada".
-This is what is popularly known as the "Keyuuram".
-He then refers to the "haara", "kanthika" (the neck adornment or the necklace), the kaustubha and the girdle ("kanchiguna").
-The effulgent Lord can only be dazzling with all these adornments.

-The sloka then goes on to describe the weapons of the Lord.
-They are the discus (poetically described as "Rathanga"), the conch ("sankha"), the sword ("asi"), the club ("gada"), and the bow ("dhanus").

-The Lord is not just having the items of jewelleries and holding the weapons.
-He is wearing a garland of basil leaves ("thulasya vanamalaya).
-Alavandar calls it the shining ("lasat") garland.
-It is to highlight the fact that when the Lord wears a garland, even the garland shines, as it does not ever fade.

 चकर्थ यस्या भवनं भुजान्तरं तव प्रियं धाम यदीयजन्मभूः ।